Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: Discussion

 \subsection{Comparing the action- and angle-based methods for the OLR}

 There is more than one feature in the local kinematics that looks like the bar OLR's velocity flip.
-But only one can be the true OLR (if at all visible) and the others will be related to other bar resonances (e.g., \citealt{2019AA...626A..41M,2018MNRAS.477.3945H,2020MNRAS.tmp.2696A}) and spiral arms \citep{2004MNRAS.350..627D,2007A&A...467..145C,2018MNRAS.480.3132Q,2018ApJ...863L..37M,2019MNRAS.490.1026H,2020A&A...634L...8K,2020MNRAS.497..818H}.
+But only one can be the true OLR (if at all visible) and the others will be related to other bar resonances (e.g., \citealt{2019AA...626A..41M,2018MNRAS.477.3945H,2020MNRAS.499.2416A}) and spiral arms \citep{2004MNRAS.350..627D,2007A&A...467..145C,2018MNRAS.480.3132Q,2018ApJ...863L..37M,2019MNRAS.490.1026H,2020A&A...634L...8K,2020MNRAS.497..818H}.
 Our angle-based method provides additional constraining evidence.

-In Figure \ref{fig:angle_space_candidate_OLR}, we compile for all bar pattern speed candidates the two different OLR diagnostics: (i) the `red/blue' feature in action-space around the OLR ARL from \citetalias{2019arXiv190604786T} (summarized in Section \ref{sec:OLR_flip_revisited}), and (ii) the `slope of -2' feature in angle space from this work (see Section \ref{sec:OLR_candidates}).
+In Figure \ref{fig:angle_space_candidate_OLR}, we compile for all bar pattern speed candidates the two different OLR diagnostics: (i) the `red/blue' feature in action-space around the OLR ARL from \citetalias{2021MNRAS.500.2645T} (summarized in Section \ref{sec:OLR_flip_revisited}), and (ii) the `slope of $-2$' feature in angle space from this work (see Section \ref{sec:OLR_candidates}).

 Interestingly, pattern speed candidates around $1.2\Omega_0$ and $\sim1.6\Omega_0$ were \emph{independently} suggested by both strategies.
-While for $1.2\Omega_0$, the OLR ARL falls right between a `red/blue' feature, this is not the case for our most promising candidate from angle space, $1.4\Omega_0$: Here, the ARL falls on top of the `blue', inward-moving \texttt{Sirius (G2, orange)} ridge, with a prominent outward-moving underdensity at \emph{higher} rather than smaller $L_z$ (c.f. \citetalias[\S 6.3.4]{2019arXiv190604786T}).
+While for $1.2\Omega_0$, the OLR ARL falls right between a `red/blue' feature, this is not the case for our most promising candidate from angle space, $1.4\Omega_0$.
+For $1.4\Omega_0$, the ARL falls on top of the `blue', inward-moving \texttt{Sirius (G2, orange)} ridge, with a prominent outward-moving underdensity at \emph{higher} rather than smaller $L_z$ (c.f. \citetalias[\S 6.3.4]{2021MNRAS.500.2645T}).
 For $1.6\Omega_0$ or $1.74\Omega_0$, the ARL separates `red/blue' features only at small or high $J_R$, respectively.
-The best candidate from action and velocity space, the \texttt{Hercules} pattern speed $1.85\Omega_0$, we ruled out in Section \ref{sec:OLR_candidates} due to not exhibiting the expected OLR pattern in angle space.
+The best candidate from action and velocity space, the \texttt{Hercules} pattern speed $1.85\Omega_0$, was strongly disfavoured in Section \ref{sec:OLR_candidates} due to not exhibiting the expected OLR pattern in angle space.